helium/HIP/00XX-linear-lockup-curve.md

 # Summary

-HIP-51 specifies that holders of HNT may lock their HNT for up to 48 months to receive veHNT (vote-escrowed HNT). veHNT conveys voting power in the Helium DAO, and may be delegated to a subDAO.
-The combination of HNT locked for a duration, combined with the assigned veHNT, is called a position.
+HIP-51 specifies that holders of HNT may lock their HNT for up to 48 months in order to receive veHNT (vote-escrowed HNT). veHNT conveys voting power in the Helium DAO, and may be delegated to a subDAO.
+The combination of HNT locked for a duration, together with the assigned veHNT, is called a position.
 One wallet may contain multiple positions.

+With this HIP, we propose to simplify the relationship between lockup duration and the associated amount of veHNT, to eliminate the minimum lockup period, to introduce a 1 HNT minimum per lockup position, and to clarify certain rules relating to the “landrush” bonus.

+**1. Simplify lockup**

-The amount of veHNT returned on lockup increases linearly per HIP-51 from 1x veHNT per HNT at the minimum lockup duration of 6 months, all the way to 100x veHNT per HNT at 48 months.
+HIP-51 specifies that the amount of veHNT returned when HNT is locked should increase linearly from 1x veHNT per HNT at the minimum lockup duration of 6 months, all the way to 100x veHNT per HNT at 48 months.
 However, when a locked HNT position enters cooldown, the associated veHNT follows a different curve and instead declines linearly to zero over the entire period.
-These asymmetric lockup and cooldown functions have unintuitive consequences.
-Therefore, this HIP proposes simplifying the lockup curve, eliminating a minimum lockup period, and allowing veHNT to be transferable.
+These asymmetric lockup and cooldown functions have counterintuitive consequences.

-**1. Simplify lockup**

-We propose simplifying the lockup function by specifying a linear relation between the lockup period and the associated veHNT multiplier, assigning 0x veHNT at 0 months and 100x veHNT at 48 months, valid equally at lockup and cooldown.
-This would eliminate the special-case provision for a 6-month duration with 1x veHNT and increase the veHNT multiplier for short lockup durations.
+We propose to simplify the lockup function by specifying a linear relationship between the lockup period and the associated veHNT multiplier, assigning 0x veHNT at 0 months and 100x veHNT at 48 months, valid equally at lockup and cooldown.
+This would eliminate the special-case provision for a 6-month duration with 1x veHNT and therefore increase the veHNT multiplier for short lockup durations.

 **2. Eliminate minimum period**

-We propose eliminating the 6-month minimum lockup period, allowing participants to lock for any desired period up to the maximum, including shorter periods with an accordingly smaller associated amount of veHNT.
+We propose to eliminate the 6-month minimum lockup period, allowing participants to lock for any desired period up to the maximum, including shorter periods with an accordingly smaller associated amount of veHNT.

-**3. Make veHNT transferable**

-While HIP-51 specifies that veHNT be “fully non-transferable” and bound to the originating wallet, we propose that veHNT should be transferable along with the underlying HNT, for security reasons.
+**3. Introduce 1 HNT minimum lockup**

+We propose to introduce a 1 HNT minimum per lockup position to prevent spam positions.

 **4. Specify 3x landrush rules**

-Finally, per the veHNT implementation as currently under development by Helium Foundation, we specify operation rules for the special-case 3x “landrush” multiplier introduced to veHNT by HIP-70.
+We define rules of operation for the special-case 3x “landrush” veHNT multiplier that HIP-70 introduced but did not specify in detail.

 The mechanics described here in terms of HNT and veHNT will apply equally to veMOBILE and veIOT when they are introduced.